Protecting and celebrating our most vital resource

 Find information, analysis, important dates, and status updates on pending state legislation and regulation related to watershed protection and restoration in Pennsylvania.

-PEC works with many groups to improve water quality in the Delaware River Basin by encouraging the use of Green Stormwater Infrastructure (GSI).
+PEC works with many groups to improve water quality in the Delaware River Bain by encouraging the use of Green Stormwater Infrastructure (GSI).
 GSI is a solution that can be deployed at almost any scale — from big commercial properties all the way down to residential backyards.